bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 ## How it works

-**Note: For the 2022 season we be staying in the Mt Beauty Scout Hall on the first night (rather than Tawonga as in the past).**

 The normal run down of a week is as follows:

 - A few weeks before the Ski Week, all participants attend a [Briefing